Mrauk U: History

 Mrauk-U, or Arrakan (city of Arrakan), in the first plan of the Portuguese settlement of Daingri-pet, from Wouter Schouten: Oost-Indische Voyagie, t.o. p.
 148. 1676.

 In 1430, King Min Saw Mon established Mrauk U as the capital of the last unified Arakanese Kingdom.
 The city eventually reached a size of 160,000 in the early seventeenth century.
 Mrauk U served as the capital of the Mrauk U kingdom and its 49 kings till the conquest of the kingdom by the Burmese Konbaung Dynasty in 1784.

 Mrauk-U was divided into three periods: the earliest period (1430–1530), the middle period (1531–1638), and the last period (1638–1784).
-In Arakan antiquities at the Mrauk-U seems to give rational evidence as to where Buddhism was settled down.
-The golden days of Mrauk U city, those of 16th and 17th centuries were contemporary to the days of Tudor kings, the Moghuls, the Ayutthaya kings and Ava (Inwa), Taungoo and Hanthawaddy kings of Myanmar.
+In Arakan antiquities at the Mrauk-U seem to provide rational evidence of where Buddhism settled.
+The golden days of Mrauk U city, those of the 16th and 17th centuries were contemporary to the days of Tudor kings, the Moghuls, the Ayutthaya kings and Ava (Inwa), Taungoo and Hanthawaddy kings of Myanmar.
 Mrauk U was cosmopolitan city, fortified by a 30-kilometer long fortification and an intricate net of moats and canals.
 At the centre of the city was the Royal Place, looming high over the surrounding area like an Asian Acropolis.
 Waterways formed by canals and creeks earned the fame of distinct resemblance to Venice.

 An illustration of Mrauk U under British occupation in 1834.
 We are looking from the east, where the Pioneers (an engineer group) were camped.
 The walled palace at this time was still occupied by buildings.

-Mrauk U offers some of the richest archaeological sites in Southeast Asia.
-These include stone inscriptions, Buddha images, the Buddha's footprints and the great pagoda itself which, stripped its later-constructed top, would be of the same design as the Gupta style of ancient India.
-In the city of golden Mrauk-U there are scattering innumerable temples and pagodas which preserved as places, thereby exerting a great influence on spiritual life of the people.
+Mrauk U contains numerous archaeological remains, including stone inscriptions, Buddha images and representations of the Buddha's footprints.
+Many temples and pagodas survive in and around the town, and a number remain in active use as places of worship.